daevlin/Zero2Auto_homework/README.md

 WriteFile
 ```

-it will use these to create a directory in %TEMP%\\cruloader" with the file "output.jpg".
-This is our downloaded .png file.
+It will use these API calls to create a directory in %TEMP%\\cruloader" with the file "output.jpg".
+This is our downloaded .PNG file it writes to disk.

+That it downloaded a .png file is not suspicius at all, right?
+Are not .png files just pictures?
+Well, this gets even more interesting.
+If we continue running the code, the string "redaolurc" shows up.
+What is it used for?

-THe string "redaolurc" is encrypted with:
+The string "redaolurc" is encrypted with:
 ```
 rol cl,4
 xor cl,9A
 ```

-After that strings is deobfuscated it checks for the string "IHDR" in the memory region allocated for the downloaded .png file and the string "redaolurc"
+After that strings is deobfuscated it checks for the string "IHDR" in the memory region allocated for the downloaded .PNG file and the string "redaolurc"

 If we look at the data after the string "redaolurc" it seems to indicate that it's been XORED with 0x61 (the char "a")

 ![redaolurc](redaolurc_EOF.png)

-De-XORing the .png file with 0x61 reveals that it's a Windows binary.
+De-XORing the .png file with 0x61 reveals that it's a Windows binary and that the string "redaolurc" was used as a marker,
+for the malware to know the offset to the encrypted payload in the .PNG file.

-We can trim the file by removing everything before the MZ header and then resize the file with PE-Bear.
+We can trim the file by removing everything before the MZ header and then resize the it with PE-Bear, so that we can analyzer it later.

-Continuing exectution, it spawns a new svchost.exe process in which it injects the decrypted .png file.
+Continuing exectution, it spawns a new svchost.exe process in which it injects the payload from the decrypted .png file.

 The final payload contains an interesting string in form of PDB path, which we could build a YARA rule for.
 "C":\Users\User\source\repos\Cruloader_Payload\Release\Cruloader_Payload.pdb"